 Freshwater inflow to the SLE is measured at S-80 (C-44/S-153 basin), S-48 (C-23 basin), S-49 (C-24 basin), and the Gordy Road Structure (TMC Basin; Figure 8C-1 and Table 8C-1).
 These multiple inflows were assigned to one of three Tier 1 basins: Lake Okeechobee, the St. Lucie Basin, and the Tidal Basin.
 The drainage area downstream of these major structures comprises the SLE Tidal Basin.
 The Tidal Basin inflow and nutrient loads were simulated using the SLE Tidal Basin Lin-Res Model calibrated to the SLE Watershed Hydrology (WaSH) Model and data collected in the nearby basins (Wan and Konyha 2015).
 Total daily inflows during WY1997–WY2018 from Lake Okeechobee, the St. Lucie Basin, and the Tidal Basin were organized by month and used to quantify total inflow to the SLE each water year, evaluate intra- and interannual variations in inflow, and estimate the contributions of the Tier 1 basins from source to total inflow.

 Surface and bottom salinity observations were recorded every 30 minutes at three stations: HR1, US1 at the Roosevelt Bridge, and the A1A Bridge (Figure 8C-2).
-Salinity was vertically averaged to produce a time series over the long-term period of record (POR; WY2001–WY2018; Instrumentation to measure salinity was not deployed until WY2001).
+Salinity was vertically averaged to produce a water-column average time series over the long-term period of record (POR; WY2001–WY2018; Instrumentation to measure salinity was not deployed until WY2001).
 The percentages of days for the oyster resource-based salinity criteria were calculated over the POR and for WY2016, WY2017, and WY2018.

 Total freshwater inflow in WY2018 was 1.576 million ac-ft, of which 0.59 million ac-ft (37) was from Lake Okeechobee, 0.67 million ac-ft (43%) from St. Lucie Basin, and 0.32 million ac-ft (20%) from the Tidal Basin (Table 8C-2 and Figure 8C-6).
 WY2018 was a very wet year as total freshwater inflow was 56%, 29%, and 67% greater than the long-term average (WY1997–WY2018), WY2016, and WY2017, respectively.
 Annual inflow from three sources (Lake Okeechobee, St. Lucie Basin, and Tidal Basin) from WY1997 to WY2018 fluctuated, with the highest flow occurring in WY2006 followed by the lowest flow in WY2007 (Figure 8C-7).